bonny-mwenda/bc-10-exercises/README.md

 * price - sets the price based on age of the drink

 ## Day 2
-A simple application that gives a weather forecast using a Public API.
-The API used is the OpenWeatherMap, and the respomse is a JSON.
+A simple application that gives Nairobi's five day weather forecast for every three hours using a Public API.
+The API used is the OpenWeatherMap, and the response is in JSON format.
 Python's `requests` library is used to send the GET request.